 - Life insurance

 In 1992, the Department of Justice passed the Americans with Disabilities Act so that consumers and employees with disabilities could avoid discrimination from places of public accommodation.

-The complete details of the ADA are pretty detailed, but luckily for us, the Small Business Administration has created this short guide for small businesses to understand what is expected of them.
+The complete details of the ADA are pretty detailed, but you can use this U.S. Small Business Administration guide to understand what is expected.

 When you get past all the angles, measurements, and legalese, it boils down to having accommodations in place so that people with disabilities can safely park, travel into your restaurant, order food, and eat at a table.